airsonic/airsonic-docs/install/prerequisites.md

 ##### On Windows

-Download the JDK 8 .exe package from the [JDK download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+Download the JDK 8 .exe package from the [JDK download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and install it.

-Install the downloaded package.

 Then locate the Java installation directory.
-> If you didn't change the path during installation, it'll be something like `C:\Program Files\Java\jdk1.8.0_65`
+> **NOTE**: If you didn't change the path during installation, it'll be something like `C:\Program Files\Java\jdk1.8.0_65`

 Do one of the following:
 - Windows 7 – Right click My Computer and select Properties > Advanced